 Most people I know who spent days walking in an area of their choice came up empty handed.

-You can use rental sites to get a rough idea on prices and choices.
+You can use rental sites to get a rough idea on prices and options.

-Never sign a lease or book a rental property online without seeing it in person.
+Never sign a lease or book a rental property online before seeing it in person.